 Diving in Madagascar

 Nosy Be is where most of the top diving sites can be found.
-However, there are quite a few smaller islands found nearby which also have amazing dive sites for all levels of diver.
+However, there are quite a few smaller islands found nearby which also have amazing dive sites for all levels of divers.
 These small islands include Nosy Komba, Nosy Sakatia, Nosy Tanikely, Nosy Miitsio and Nosy Iranja.
-All are all home to incredibly diverse marine life.
+All are home to incredibly diverse marine life.
 The sea surrounding Madagascar is home to one of the world’s longest, continuous coral reefs.
 These waters are teeming with life and should not be missed.

 When is the best time to visit Madagascar?